 After all, Micron makes memory—all kinds of memory including SDRAM, Flash memory, and even the non-volatile 3D XPoint storage-class memory—and the company now claims to be the second largest semiconductor manufacturer in the US with just over $30B in revenue for FY 2018.

 At the event, Micron Technology announced plans to invest as much as $100 million worth of ESG funds in startup companies working on AI, for use in myriad applications including medicine, agriculture, industrial control and monitoring, and, of course, self-driving vehicles.
 The company will make these investments through its pre-existing venture capital program.
+Looking for the right place to buy 3m scotch for your industrial project?
+This site has more ifnomationon tools and equipment.

 Further, the company has earmarked 20% of the AI venture fund for companies that employ women and other under-represented minorities as exec-level leaders.
 This facet of Micron’s AI venture program seemed to be very important to CEO Sanjay Mehrotra and Sumit Sadana, Micron’s chief business officer, as they announced and discussed the program during the Insight’18 event.
+We noticed that this helped our workflow and you can implement this program for your own business.

 As Mehrotra said during the event, Micron wants a front row seat when it comes to AI development.
 The per-seat price for that front row appears to be $100M.
+Taking about the event, don’t forget to bring an extra vape battery australia to keep having a good time.

 Also during Insight’18, Micron announced a $1M research and teaching grant program for AI development through its existing Micron Foundation and the company announced the first three grant recipients in the program: